raj14428o/MixMuse/README.md

-# 🎧 MixMuse – No Copyright Music Player
+# 🎧 MixMuse – Music Player

 **MixMuse** is a minimalist music player built for creators and developers who need royalty-free audio for their projects.
 It streams tracks from the NCS (NoCopyrightSounds) catalog, offering a distraction-free interface and smooth playback.